 You should now know what your customers are saying about your brand.
 But do you actually know who they are?
 Finding out more about them could be the missing link, as it should give you a good idea why they think what they do and why they perceive their brand in the way they do.

-When you use Latana, you can segment using various factors – age, geography, gender, income, education.
-You name it, you can probably segment it!
-Don’t worry if we don’t already offer an option for what you want to look at, as there is also a way to customize audience characteristics.
+With brand tracking software, you can segment using various factors – age, geography, gender, income, education.
 By tracking these kinds of specifics, you can fine-tune your campaigns so that your brand perception is tailored to exactly what you want.

 Now that you know how to track your brand’s perception, it’s something you should get on top of before too long.
 You’ll then know just what customers think and will have a good idea of what needs doing to change their perceptions.